Electronic Waybill (GRE) in Peru for the Transportation of Goods: Requirements, Mandatory Use, and SUNAT Rules

-The Electronic Waybill (GRE) in Peru is a digital document regulated by the National Superintendency of Customs and Tax Administration (SUNAT).
-It is designed to monitor and support the movement of goods within the country, ensuring legality, traceability, and security in every transportation operation.
+The Electronic Waybill (GRE) in Peru is a digital document regulated by the National Superintendency of Customs and Tax Administration (SUNAT), whose purpose is to control and support the transportation of goods within the country.
+Its issuance is mandatory for most taxpayers and also plays a key role in certain foreign trade transactions, ensuring legality, traceability, and security in every transport operation.

-All businesses and companies transporting goods—except those under the New Simplified Single Regime (Nuevo RUS)—must issue this waybill to comply with current regulations.
+All businesses or companies that need to transport goods, except those under the New Simplified Single Regime (Nuevo RUS), must issue this document to comply with current regulations.

 Who Is Required to Issue the Electronic Waybill (GRE)?